-Figure 2-17 SX stress detail.
+Figure 2-19 SX stress detail.

-that the number of elements used in this model is too few to calculate with complete accuracy the stress values near the hole because of the stress gradients there.
+Stress variations in the actual isotropic, homogeneous plate should be smooth and continuous across elements.
+The discontinuities in the SX stress contours above indicate that the number of elements used in this model is too few to calculate with complete accuracy the stress values near the hole because of the stress gradients there.
 We will not accept this stress solution.
 More six-node elements are needed in the region near the hole to find accurate values of the stress.
 On the other hand, in the right half of the model, away from the stress riser, the calculated stress contours are smooth, and SX would seem to be accurately determined there.